alexhunsley/patchouli-jsonpatch/README.md

 ```

 This is particularly useful if you want to declare a patch list just once for use on multiple different bits of JSON.

-## Installation

-To install via SPM, open the SPM package manager and add `https://github.com/alexhunsley/patchouli-jsonpatch`.

-Other package managers might be supported later.

 ## DSL features